Averroes Ai Automated Visual inspection software

 • Web & mobile access for live and recorded video.

-• Highly scalable – works for small businesses and multinationals alike.
+• Highly Scalable: Works for small businesses and multinationals alike

-• Strong cybersecurity baked in.
+• Strong Cybersecurity: Strong cybersecurity baked in

-• Open platform integrates with existing IP and analog cameras.
+• Open Platform: Integrates with existing IP and analog cameras

-• Remote access improves oversight across distributed teams.
+• Remote Access: Improves oversight across distributed teams

-• Potential latency for real-time monitoring needs.
+• Potential Latency: May experience latency for real-time monitoring needs

 Score: 4.4/5